tramanh06/tramanh06.github.io/_posts/2019-05-26-fullstack-dl.md

 ![alt text](/images/ml-cost-vs-accuracy.png "ML Cost vs Accuracy")

-One template ML team can use to justify the work on a certain project is as belows.
+One template ML team can use to justify the work on a certain project is as below.
 FSR stands for Full Stack Robotics and is an imaginary company.
 The company wants to build a robotic hand that can grasp objects from one bin to another.
 Notice the Impact and the 3 components under Feasibility.